Health doesn’t just happen in a doctor’s office.

 Lack of awareness and stigma keep many children who have behavioral or emotional health concerns from getting help.
 And even when they seek help, Idaho has a shortage of professionals trained in early recognition and intervention that can help prevent academic failure, substance abuse, and involvement in the justice system.

-In response to this pressing issue, the Foundation launched the Youth Behavioral Health Initiative to improve youth behavioral health through workforce development and training in our state.
+In response to this pressing issue, the Foundation launched the Youth Behavioral Health Initiative to build partnerships with schools and communities to improve access to needed behavioral health services and support.

 50% of all lifetime cases of mental illness begin by age 14.